• Skip to main content

 Here are a few of the most frequently asked questions when making Lucky Charms cereal bars.

-Purchasing Lucky Charms Marshmallows separately
+Can you purchase Lucky Charms Marshmallows separately?

 Did you know that you can actually just purchase the marshmallows found in Lucky Charms cereal???
 I’ve seen them before at specialty candy shops but you can also find them on Amazon!
 A big old bag of those crunchy sugar-filled dehydrated marshmallows delivered right to your doorstep!